Knowledge base software content editor from Helpjuice

 Hubspot’s customer service platform is all about helping your customers help themselves.

 Like Zendesk and Confluence, Hubspot’s knowledge base tool is part of an all-encompassing suite of tools aimed at enhancing the overall customer experience.
-By integrating with your CRM, you’ll be able to track user engagement and proactively deliver need-to-know info to your individual customers right when they need it.
+By integrating with your CRM, Hubspot lets you track user engagement and proactively deliver need-to-know info to your customers right when they need it.

 Through user tracking and interactive, on-page surveys, Hubspot Service Hub helps you make laser-focused changes to your knowledge content in order to better serve your customers.
 You can also use Hubspot’s suite to trace customer satisfaction and success to your knowledge base content and other support initiatives.